stujo/ruby-classes-lab/README.md

 * Always work on the first failing test

-* run rspec in the 000-Labwork folder every time
+* run rspec in the 001-Labwork folder every time

+* If you get stuck on how to implement a method, go and look at the files in the 000-StarterApp folder.
+The logic is all there and you can mostly copy paste them __BUT__ you will need to change the way the code accesses the data.
+Instead of getting the information from the customer object passed in, you'll need to reference the instance methds / variables on your new class

 * Read the description that the failing test gives you and make changes accordingly.